exosite/industrial_iot_schema/channel-signal_io_schema.md

 ### Locked channels
 The 'locked' property is not required and is optional for use.
 The entire configuration can be locked or channels can invidivually be locked.
 If not set, defaults to 'false'.
 A locked channel means that it is read-only on the application side.
 Assumes the coniguration (config_io) has been set by the device and the device has no ability to take action based on changes on the application / cloud side.

-Locked channels and full configuraitons generally are used by devices that have a hard coded configuration, the channels are all defined and the config_io is uploaded by the device.
+Locked channels and full configurations generally are used by devices that have a hard coded configuration, the channels are all defined and the config_io is uploaded by the device.
 Devices can use a combination of locked and configurable channels, thus why the locked field can be found at both the full config level and per channel.

 ### Protocol configuration
 Optionally used by the device to determine what application (protocol / interface) will be used and the specific details to get / set the information for the channel.
 Used for fieldbus protocols (e.g. Modbus RTU) or custom applications such as a custom wireless handler or one that gathers data from local I/O on the hardware.
 The protocol configuration parameters are optional to use, devices that are not configurable may not use this at all and therefore would not be specified.